Milan is like a well-tailored suit: understated at first but striking at a second glance.

 Milan got flooded with the global spotlight in 2015 when it played host to the World Expo (a sort of modern-day “world fair”) and nearly 20 million people visited.
 That meant that Milan went into modernization high gear with all sorts of urban renewal projects (from the revitalization of the Darsena to the Isola area), the opening of new businesses, and it’s resulted in creative energy that shows the best of what Italy is right now.

 Most travelers budget too little time in Milan if you ask us.
 On average, most people travel to Milan for just over 24 hours but that’s not enough time to really see the city.

-Plan at least three days and nights in Milan so you can not only shop and sightsee in the city center, but also explore the less touristy but equally interesting outer neighborhoods.
+Plan at least three days and nights in Milan so you can not only shop and sightsee in the city center but also explore the less touristy but equally interesting outer neighborhoods.

 Where Should I Stay In Milan?

-Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so the question of where to stay isn't as hard.
-That's to say you can stay in the center of town without feeling overwhelmed by crowds (even in the height of tourist season).
+Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so the question of where to stay isn’t as hard.
+That’s to say you can stay in the center of town without feeling overwhelmed by crowds (even at the height of tourist season).

 If you’ve been to Milan before, consider staying farther afield but still close enough to the city center to walk there.
 Our picks are the Navigli area, Brera, or Corso Como.

 Regardless of where you stay, make time to explore the less-central neighborhoods from the chic Brera shopping district to the quirky Chinatown and the just-renovated Isola area to the always-on Navigli neighborhood.

 Deciding on whether to travel to Milan or Venice is an apple to oranges situation.